Owen Falconis

-Owen Clark Falconis Lima (born 25 February 2000) is an Uruguayan professional footballer who plays as a forward for Uruguayan Primera División club Cerrito, on loan from Defensor Sporting.
+Owen Clark Falconis Lima (born 25 February 2000) is an Uruguayan professional footballer who plays as a forward for Uruguayan Segunda División club Juventud.

 Career

 Falconis made his professional debut on 25 May 2019 in a 2–4 loss against Fénix.
 He replaced Nicolás González in the 67th minute of the game and scored a goal.

 Falconis is a former Uruguayan youth international.
 He was part of Uruguay squad at 2017 South American U-17 Championship.